spacebanana420/Andromeda/README.md

 ## Introduction
-The Andromeda Password Manager is a CLI password manager utility made for Linux and BSD-based systems
+The Andromeda Password Manager is a CLI password manager utility made for Linux and (possibly) BSD-based systems

 Andromeda uses AES for database encryption, stored in zip archives for flexibility.
 This utility is meant for a lighter and less serious use, it does not replace the complexity and security of commonly used password managers